pollfish/docs/flutter.md

 ### 2. Add new app in Pollfish panel and copy the given API Key

-Login at [www.pollfish.com](http://www.pollfish.com) and add a new app at Pollfish panel in section My Apps and copy the given API key for this app to use later in your init function in your app.
+Login at [www.pollfish.com](http://www.pollfish.com) and add a new app on Pollfish Dashboard.
+Copy the given API key for this app in order use it later on, in your init function in your app.

-### 3. Installing and importin the plugin
+### 3. Installing and importing the plugin

 Add this to your package's pubspec.yaml file: